 Baptismal font is shown temporarily relocated from present location while conservation underway in Serra Chapel.

-Above: Hyatt Moore, Untitled (South Wing, Mission San Juan Capistrano),
+Above: Hyatt Moore, Mission Shadows, Mission San Juan Capistrano),

 This view is of the south wing of the Mission.
 It was shown at an art exhibit held in the Mission's soldiers barracks.